 - You may have lower monthly payments to free up cash flow in your budget.

 - Many private lenders offer more flexible repayment options.

 - Income-driven repayment plans will no longer be an option when you refinance with a private lender.

 - If you are in deferment you will start your repayment period when you refinance.

 - You will no longer have access to federal loan forgiveness programs.

 - Some private lenders will charge an origination fee (Earnest does not).

 Does Student Loan Refinancing Make Sense For Me?

 Like any financial decision, it depends on each person’s situation if refinancing makes sense for them.
 If you are currently utilizing a number of benefits through the federal government for your loans, and these benefits outweigh a potentially lower interest rate, then refinancing might not be a great option for you.
-Consolidation might still be a solid option for federal debt holders looking to simplify their payment process.
+Consolidating your loans might still be a solid option for federal student loan holders looking to simplify their repayment process.

-If you are not in a position to benefit from these programs, and you have improved your financial standing since graduation, consolidating and refinancing to a lower interest rate with a private lender could be a great way to save time and money on your student loans.
+If you are not in a position to benefit from these programs, and you have improved your financial standing with a strong credit history since graduation, private consolidation and then refinancing to a lower interest rate with a lender like Earnest could be a great way to save time and money on your student loan debt.